Advertisement: This post was sponsored by Jet Journal.

 Save a turtle while you are on the way through the Westcoast National Park (or Cape Point).
 Hold the turtle away from your body when you pick it up, they are said to pee when scared.

-Especially now that the water is almost gone and there is definitely no filling up pools, head to Silvermine for a dip in its beautiful dam.
-Don't worry about its brown color, that's just tannins and they absolutely harmless.
+If you are having a summer in Cape Town and want to escape the heat, head to Silvermine for a dip in its beautiful dam.
+Don’t worry about its brown color, that’s just tannins and they absolutely harmless.